 Course Course Description Credit Hrs.
 Contact Hrs.
-Prerequisite: SOC 1010/101; senior standing.
-Successful completion Reading and English Qualifying Examinations.
-SOC 4950 FIELD INTERNSHIP (3-12) Practical application of sociological theory in career oriented research projects, agency work, or special programs.
-3 3 Prerequisite: SOC 1010/101, 2400/202, six additional hours of sociology, and consent of the department.
-Successful completion Reading and English Qualifying Examinations.
-SOC 4980 SENIOR SEMINAR (3) Sociology capstone seminar; completion of a senior paper/project incorporating original research and/or content of sociological significance.
-Career preparation for sociology majors.
 Prerequisites: Sociology major; senior standing.
-3 3 SOC 4990 SENIOR HONORS THESIS (3) Directed research and writing.
+SOC 4990 SENIOR HONORS THESIS (3) 3 3 Directed research and writing.
 May be repeated for a maximum of six (6) credit hours.
 Prerequisites: Senior standing, admittance to the Honors in the Major program, and consent of the department.

-3 3 SOC 5450 COMMUNITY ORGANIZING (3) Techniques, practice, and theories of community organizing; focus on diverse communities facing conditions of social, economic, and/or political decline.
-Prerequisites: SOC 1010/101 or consent of department 3 3 SOC 5550 CHILD WELFARE SERVICES (3) Principles and policies relating to child welfare services with emphasis on children in poverty.
+SOC 5450 COMMUNITY ORGANIZING (3) 3 3 Techniques, practice, and theories of community organizing; focus on diverse communities facing conditions of social, economic, and/or political decline.
+Prerequisites: SOC 1010/101 or consent of department SOC 5550 CHILD WELFARE SERVICES (3) 3 3 Principles and policies relating to child welfare services with emphasis on children in poverty.
 Prerequisite: Admission to MSW program or consent of department.
-3 3 SOC 5580 SOCIAL WORK WITH THE AGED (3) Preparation for direct social work practice with vulnerable elderly.
+SOC 5580 SOCIAL WORK WITH THE AGED (3) 3 3 Preparation for direct social work practice with vulnerable elderly.
 Assessment and itnervention strategies emphasized.
 Students man not earn credit in SOC 5580/359G if credit has been earn in SOC 260 or SOC 4580/359.
 Prerequisite: S WK 5420/420 and S WK 5421/421, or consent of department.
-3 3